xmon-org/ai-content-bundle/docs/guides/admin-integration.md

 The most powerful feature of this bundle is the **dedicated image generation page**.
 It provides a full-featured interface for AI image generation with:

+- **Simple/Expert mode toggle** for different user experience levels
 - Subject input with AI-powered description generation
 - Style selector (global/preset/custom)
 - **Model selector dropdown** with cost indicator
 - Side-by-side image comparison (current vs new)
 - Complete image history with reuse and delete actions
 - Real-time generation timer

+### Simple/Expert Mode Toggle

+The page includes a mode toggle in the context banner that adapts the interface complexity:

+**Simple Mode** (default for new users):
+- Subject textarea with character counter
+- Generate image button with cost indicator
+- Streamlined history cards (no prompt details)
+- Minimal lightbox (model + date only)
+- Uses global style configuration automatically

+**Expert Mode** (for power users):
+- All Simple mode features, plus:
+- AI-powered description generation button
+- Prompt history with reuse functionality
+- Style configuration (global/preset/custom)
+- Full prompt preview
+- Model selector dropdown
+- Detailed history cards with subject and style
+- Full prompt display in lightbox

+**Mode Persistence:**
+- Mode preference is saved in `localStorage` (`xmon_ai_image_mode`)
+- Users see their preferred mode on return visits
+- Switching to Simple mode automatically sets `styleMode` to 'global'

+**CSS Implementation:**
+- Elements marked with `data-mode="expert"` are hidden in Simple mode
+- Uses `body.mode-simple` selector to affect both page and modal elements

 ### Model Selector in AI Image Generator